hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## What HESS Is

+HESS is the stack
+DFH is the protocol
+SPLI is the resulting public semantic layer

 HESS applies **JSON-style hierarchical structure to the web itself**, replacing inferred meaning with **explicitly declared semantic roots**.

 It is a modern, AI-era continuation of the original Semantic Web vision—implemented **not as a probabilistic graph**, but as a **deterministic, domain-owned first hop**.